 Aside from being an active musician, Brandon is also an advocate in Jazz Education.
 In the last five years, Brandon has presented jazz clinics, workshops, and guest performances in schools throughout Florida, and taught at the Florida State University summer jazz camps for middle school and high school.

-Brandon has performed with notable acts such as Marcus Roberts, Jason Marsalis, Marcus Printup (Member of the JALC Orchestra), Nick Finzer, Dan Miller (Former Member of The Harry Connick Jr. Big Band) , Lew Del Gatto (Former Member of the SNL Band), Patricia Dean, Thomas Heflin, Leon Anderson, vocalist Carmen Bradford (Singer for The Count Basie Orchestra), and the famous Count Basie Orchestra led by director Scotty Barnhart.
+Brandon has performed with notable acts such as Marcus Roberts, Jason Marsalis, Marcus Printup (Member of the JALC Orchestra), Nick Finzer, Dan Miller (Former Member of The Harry Connick Jr. Big Band) , Lew Del Gatto (Former Member of the SNL Band), Patricia Dean, Thomas Heflin, Eric Alexander, Leon Anderson, vocalist Carmen Bradford (Singer for The Count Basie Orchestra), and the famous Count Basie Orchestra led by director Scotty Barnhart.

 Brandon received his M.M. in Jazz Studies from Florida State University Spring of 2016.
-Currently, Brandon is the Professor of Jazz Studies & Director of the FGCU Basketball Band at Florida Gulf Coast University in Fort Myers, FL.
+Currently, Brandon is the Assistant Professor of Jazz Studies & Director of the FGCU Basketball Band at Florida Gulf Coast University in Fort Myers, FL.
 Brandon is now an honorary member of the Kappa Kappa Psi Mu Upsilon Chapter at Florida Gulf Coast University.
 Brandon is currently a member of the Dan Miller Quartet, and often performs with the popular Southwest Florida Big Band "Stardust Memories" led by multi-instrumentalist Craig Christman.
-Brandon also made his debut as a band leader at the 2017 Jacksonville Jazz Festival in Jacksonville, FL.
+Brandon also made his debut as a Headlining Act at the 2017 International Jacksonville Jazz Festival in Jacksonville, FL.
 Brandon continues to perform regularly throughout the north and southeastern part of the US with various jazz, blues, and pop acts.